New driver ban – points on your licence

 You might be able to argue there were special reasons for committing the offence, or you would suffer exceptional hardship if your licence were revoked.
 This may avoid the points being put on your licence.
 Contact us now, and we will advise you on the options that may be available to save your licence from being revoked.

-New driver ban solicitor
+New driver ban lawyers

 At Graham Walker Solicitors we have been involved in 100s of road traffic offence cases.
 As such, you can be sure you have expert representation when you hire our road traffic lawyers.
 If you face a ban, call immediately, the earlier you start your defence, the greater chance you have of success.